LuukvE/Luuk-Accounts/README.md

 // Each endpoint first finds a non-expired session, if not found return not signed in error
 // Find thisUser related to the session, if not found return not signed in error
 // Find all permissions thisUser has
-// Find all ownerGroups that have an owner permission that is part of thisUser permissions and their children
+// Find all groups that have an owner permission that is part of thisUser permissions and their children (ownedGroups)

 // POST /load
 const load = (cookie: string) => LoadResponse {
-  // Find all users part of ownerGroups or their children
+  // Find all users part of ownedGroups or their children
   // return response
 };

 // POST /set-user
 const setUser = (cookie: string, id?: string, email?: string, sendEmail?: string, groups?: string[], name?: string, password?: string) => Error | null {
-  // If no ownerGroups were found or any payloadGroups are not part of ownerGroups, return not authorized error
+  // If no ownedGroups were found or any payloadGroups are not part of ownedGroups, return not authorized error
   // If sendEmail is not undefined, forgot-password or welcome, return not authorized error
   // If no payloadId or payloadEmail provided, return invalid request error
-  // Find the setUser using payloadId or payloadEmail, if not found create it with email, name and password
+  // Find the targetUser using payloadId or payloadEmail, if not found create it with email, name and password
-  // Remove all ownerGroups that are not found in payloadGroups from setUser
+  // Remove all ownedGroups that are not found in payloadGroups from targetUser
-  // Add all payloadGroups to setUser groups
+  // Add all payloadGroups to targetUser groups
-  // If sendEmail is defined, create sign-in trigger and send email to setUser
+  // If sendEmail is defined, create sign-in trigger and send email to targetUser
   // return null
 };
 ```